Admissions and transfers to secondary school

 Your address is considered to be where your child is normally and regularly living at the time of deciding places.
 If your child is living with friends or relatives for reasons other than guardianship, then we cannot use that address at the time of allocating places.

-The Local Authority may consider a child’s temporary address (where, for example, they may be living in temporary accommodation due to their parents working commitments whilst they are seeking a permanent address in the same area) at its discretion.
+The local authority may consider a child's temporary address within the UK (where, for example, they may be living in temporary accommodation due to their parents' working commitments whilst they are seeking a permanent address in the same area) at its discretion.

-If your main address has changed temporarily (for example, if you live with extended family during illness or you take up temporary accommodation because of building work) than your address counts as the one you were at before moving to the temporary residence.
+If your main address has changed temporarily within the UK (for example, if you live with extended family during illness or you take up temporary accommodation because of building work) than your address counts as the one you were at before moving to the temporary residence.

 You must notify us as soon as possible if there is any permanent change in address.